quantify-os/quantify-core/docs/installation.md

 If you don't have [pip] installed, this [Python installation guide] can guide you through the process.

-## Update to latest version
+## Update to the latest version

-To update quantify to the latest version:
+To update Quantify to the latest version:

 ```
 $ pip install --upgrade quantify-core